How to Make a PDF

 • At this point you can rename your file or leave it as is.
 Save your PDF to a known location, click "Export".

-Rules for PDF Files
+Requirements for PDF Files:

 • Embed all fonts.

-• Black type should be 100% black only, no C, Y or M.
+• Black type should be 100% K (black) or 0% grayscale.

-printerAbout PDFs
+About PDFs